This project detects multiple License Plates in crowded street scenes.

 pip install Polygon3

-Download trained model on ISI-AMLPR dataset from Google Drive
+Download trained model on AMLPR dataset from Google Drive

 Save the model weights inside

 results/ directory, it means you have successfully setup this system

 Please visit the following link to download our AMLPR dataset: http://www.pinakinathc.me/amlpr/